Riot police use teargas against anarchists at Paris May Day rally

 Police had warned on Monday of possible clashes with far-left anarchist groups, known as Black Blocs, after a call on social media to make Tuesday a “Revolutionary Day”.

-Authorities said some 1,200 hooded and masked protesters dressed in black had turned up on the sidelines of the annual planned demonstration by labor unions.
+Authorities said some 1,200 hooded and masked protesters dressed in black had turned up on the sidelines of the annual planned demonstration by labour unions.
+More than 200 anarchists were arrested, the head of Paris’ police department, Michel Delpuech, told a news conference.

-The protesters smashed the windows of several businesses, including a Renault garage and a McDonalds restaurant on a road near the Austerlitz station in eastern Paris and they set fire to a construction vehicle.
+The protesters smashed the windows of businesses, including a Renault garage and McDonalds restaurant near the Austerlitz station in eastern Paris.
+They also ransacked shops, torched cars and scrawled anti-capitalist graffiti on walls.

 Interior Minister Gerard Collomb condemned the violence and said everything was being done to arrest the culprits.